Phantom05/Phantom05/README.md

 **I like stories about business and finance.** ⚡ <br/>you want to give and receive good influences at any time, so please ✨contact✨ me if you want to interact.

++ 🎯 I am currently focusing on several projects.
+I'm running hard because there's a good team.
+Thank you for your support!

++ 💬 For investment inquiries, please use e-mail

++ 🔭 I do business related to finance and platform.
+I'll be back with a good service soon. 😉.

++ 📫 I'm interested in AI, big data, design patterns, testing, security, enterprise integration, distributed systems, blockchain, people management, and more.

++ ⚡ Fun fact: I love 🐍, 🐜, 🐝, and ☕️.

 <hr />